 Our trek ends with a beautiful, little-used ascent to the ‘back door’ of Petra, the ancient Red-Rose City of the Nabateans, which we have time to explore.
 A day relaxing at the Dead Sea rounds off this unforgettable adventure.

-After an early breakfast and detailed trip briefing, we drive south through a varied arid landscape to the small village of Dana.
-The village lies within a diverse 320km² nature reserve, with mountains, valleys, plateaux and desert, and is strikingly colourful.
-Our trek starts from the village, where we begin our descent along a twisting track to the desert floor (approx 250m above sea level).
-We pass through different eco-systems with varying flora and fauna, eventually reaching our campsite on the desert floor next to the ruins of Feinan, an ancient Byzantine church dating back to 4000 BC.
+After an early breakfast and trip briefing, we drive south through varied arid landscapes via the small village of Dana to our trek start point, where we have lunch.
+We are surrounded by mountains, valleys, plateaux and desert, all strikingly colourful.
+Our afternoon’s walk serves as great acclimatisation to the heat and landscape, taking us through desert floor on twisting trails to our desert campsite next to the ruins of Feinan, an ancient Byzantine church dating back to 4000 BC.
 Night camp.

 We wake early and, after a good breakfast, load up the equipment and set off on our day’s trek.
 Our route today takes us across hamada, rough stony desert, with beautiful jagged mountains rising up to 1400m to the east.
 To the west and northwest, open desert descends towards the Dead Sea, which lies 400m below sea level.
 The morning’s route takes us around several small hills before we head out across open desert towards Wadi Barwaz, which lies at the foot of the mountains, for lunch.
 Wadi is the name given to a dried-up river bed or water course, a regular feature in this dry landscape.
 After lunch and a brief rest we head south-west into the desert.
 We gradually descend towards Wadi Araba, first crossing hamada and then an area of small sand dunes.
 The views are awe-inspiring and we gain a true sense of the wonderful desert landscape, but it is hard-going at times and hot work.
 We camp again under amazingly clear, starry night skies.
 Night camp.